ZAH Astronomers Convention 2020

 Registration & Participants

-The Zentrum für Astronomie der Universität Heidelberg (ZAH) hosts research activities in a wide range of astronomical disciplines.
-And despite this scientific diversity ZAH scientists share fundamental expertise which is essential for state-of-the-art results in an internationally highly competitive field of natural sciences.
+The Center for Astronomy at Heidelberg University (ZAH) conducts research activities across a broad spectrum of astronomical disciplines.
+Despite this scientific diversity, ZAH scientists share fundamental expertise essential for achieving top-level results in a highly competitive international field of natural sciences.

-The last two AstroCons in 2016 and 2018 focused on the exchange of knowledge regarding ZAH's and SFB-members' individual research projects, the improvement or start of new scientific networks and the enhancement of the community feeling among ZAH/SFB-members which are hosted at four distinct locations across Heidelberg.
-Although the general concept of parallel sessions with topics focusing on major local research directions was well perceived, there has always been the issue that many participants would have liked to take part in all parallel sessions - something obviously not possible.
+The last AstroCons in 2016 and 2018 (AstroCon 2020 was canceled due to COVID-19) focused on sharing knowledge about the individual research projects of ZAH and former SFB-members, improving or establishing new scientific networks, and strengthening the sense of community among ZAH/SFB members working at four different locations in Heidelberg.
+Although the concept of parallel sessions focusing on key local research directions was well received at the time, the recurring problem was that many participants would have liked to attend all parallel sessions – which was obviously not possible.

-• We will start a concise plenary session during which representatives of ZAH institutes will brief the audience about their local data- or instrument-driven science projects.
-They will not focus on scientific questions but on available methods, sources, or instruments e.g. instrumentation with direct or indirect access (e.g. LBT-LUCIFER, CARMENES, HESS, Gaia, PanSTARRS, LAMOST, LSST, JWST, VO), access to compute servers/clusters and data bases in the present or the future (e.g. 4MOST).
+- We will begin with a concise plenary session in which representatives from ZAH institutes will inform the audience about their local data- or instrument-based science projects.
+They will not focus on scientific questions, but rather on available methods, sources, or instruments with direct or indirect access (e.g., 4MOST, JWST, Gaia, CARMENES, LAMOST, Rubin/LSST, VO), access to computer servers/clusters, and existing or planned databases.

-• Which topic is currently discussed at which table will be dynamically displayed on the walls of our seminar rooms and everybody at any time will be up to date about the status of the discussion at other tables and could decide to connect to another "brain cell" with more attraction.
+- Which topic is currently being discussed at each table is dynamically displayed on the walls of the seminar rooms.
+This way, everyone is always informed about the status of the discussion at other tables and can decide to join another, more attractive "cell."

-We hope that this experimental method of networking among scientists will connect our participants for the sake of optimum mutual benefit.
+We hope that this experimental method of networking will connect YOU and other participants for optimal mutual benefit.

 Programme